Wedding RSVP website

 Plus-ones, meal choices, and dietary notes

-Keep planning-critical answers attached to the right guest instead of scattered through forms, texts, and inboxes.
+Keep the answers that affect seating and catering attached to the right guest instead of scattered through forms, texts, and inboxes.

 Planning handoff